 Limit sugary foods and drinks in your child's diet.
 To help prevent tooth decay and cavities, do not give your child soda pop.
-Do not let your child carry around a bottle or cup of milk or juice.
-And do not put your child to bed with a bottle or sippy cup of milk or juice.
+Do not let your child carry around a cup of milk or juice.
 Constant sipping adds to the time teeth are in contact with these fluids.
 This increases the risk for tooth decay.